Police and Firefighters Member Handbook: Distribution of Member Contributions

 This section only applies to members of the 1977 Fund.
 If you “converted” from another locally administered fund and chose to be covered by the 1977 Fund terms, you do not qualify for a distribution of contributions.

-If you end your employment other than by death or disability before you complete twenty (20) years of service, you may apply for a distribution of your member contributions plus accumulated interest.
-To initiate a request for a distribution, you can log in to your PERF Online account.
-You may also call (888) 526-1687 to initiate a distribution request by phone with a customer service representative.
-Your account will earn interest for a period of five years.
-If you are continuing employment in a non-1977 Fund covered position with the same employer, your account will earn interest until you separate from employment.
+If you end your employment (other than by death or disability) before you complete 20 years of service, you may apply for a distribution of your member contributions plus earned interest.
+To request a distribution, you can log in to your online member account.
+You may also contact our Customer Service Center at (888) 286-3544.
+Your account will earn interest for five years after you end employment.
+If you continue employment in a non-1977 Fund-covered position with the same employer, your account will earn interest until you end employment.

-Section Seven: Taxation of Retirement Benefits
+Section Six: Taxation of Retirement Benefits